baiango/llm_custom_instructions/README.md

 	- What background should I put in ChatGPT instruction?
 (Not recommend as it bring out bias by specifying audience)
 	- What's your rich and inline formatting and code blocks options?
 	- List tones to use in ChatGPT.
+		- Specify almost any tone will take your joke request seriously and not dismiss it.
+		- Serious tone will more likely ask you for information to clarify vague questions.
 </details>

 # Debugging prompt